cooklang/spec/conventions.md

 ## File Types

-The Cooklang ecosystem uses two file types:
+The Cooklang ecosystem uses the following file types:

 - **`.cook` files** — recipes written as plain-text instructions with Cooklang markup.
 - **`.menu` files** — meal plans that reference recipes.
 A `.menu` file is a valid Cooklang file that uses sections for days and recipe references to compose a plan.
+- **`.shopping-list`** — a shopping list definition combining recipe references and free-hand ingredients.
+Hidden file (one per directory).
+- **`.shopping-checked`** — an append-only log tracking which ingredients have been checked off.
+Hidden companion to `.shopping-list`.

 ### Menu Files